syl20bnr/spacemacs-elpa-mirror/melpa/magit-tbdiff-readme.txt

 keybindings, you can invoke the tbdiff popup with "di".

-When Magit-tbdiff is installed from MELPA, no additional setup is needed (aside installing git-tbdiff so that Git can find it [1]).
+When Magit-tbdiff is installed from MELPA, no additional setup is needed beyond installing git-tbdiff [1].
 The tbdiff popup will be added under the Magit diff popup, and Magit-tbdiff will be loaded the first time that the tbdiff popup is invoked.

 [1] https://github.com/trast/tbdiff
 [2] https://public-inbox.org/git/87ip2pfs19.fsf@linux-k42r.v.cablecom.net/